MicrosoftDocs/fabric-docs/docs/security/experience-specific-guidance.md

 ## Data Factory

-Data Factory items from the primary region remain unavailable to customers and the settings and configuration in data pipelines or dataflow gen2s won't be replicated to the secondary region.
-To achieve disaster recovery in the event of a whole region failure, you'll need to recreate your Data Integration items in another workspace from a different region.
+Data Factory items from the primary region remain unavailable to customers and the settings and configuration in data pipelines or dataflow gen2 items won't be replicated to the secondary region.
+To recover these items in the event of a regional failure, you'll need to recreate your Data Integration items in another workspace from a different region.
 The following sections outline the details.

 ### Dataflows Gen2

-If you want to recover a Dataflow Gen2 item in the new region, you need to export a PQT file to a version control system such as Git, or save it in an external repository, and then manually recover the Dataflow Gen2 content after the disaster.
+If you want to recover a Dataflow Gen2 item in the new region, you need to export a PQT file to a version control system such as Git and then manually recover the Dataflow Gen2 content after the disaster.

 1. From your Dataflow Gen2 item, in the Home tab of the Power Query editor, select **Export template**.